GCSBOSS/nodecaf/README.md

   [application configuration data](#settings-file).
 - `log`: A logger instance.
 Use it to [log events](#logging) of your application.
+- `call`: Calls any user function passing the handler args as the first argument.
+  Signature: `call(userFunc, ...extraArgs)`.
 - Also all keys of the [globally exposed object](#expose-globals) are available as handler args for all routes.